Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 1) Go to "Pipelines"
 1) Click "Create pipeline" or "New pipeline"
 1) Select "GitHub (YAML)"
-1) Search for your repository in "Select a repository" (your fork or name of your template)
+1) Search for your repository in "Select a repository" (name of your template)
 1) Select "Existing Azure Pipelines YAML file"
 1) Select "Run" to save and run the pipeline now, or "Save" to save and run later (see below)
 1) Rename the pipeline and (optionally) move it into a folder (see below)